 The title at hand reconstructs the busy and unusual career of Thomas, and recreates several decades of pop music, Africa-American performance art and show business realities.
 And also emphasize his important role as entertainer and proud member of the Black community, his love for the city of Memphis and the admiration he received all of his life for being the person he was.
 Not to mention the influence he had on his successful daughter Carla Thomas, the “Memphis Queen” or “Queen of Memphis Soul,” who had hits such as “Gee Whiz,” “Let Me Be Good to You,” and “B-A-B-Y.”

-Matthew Ruddick, London-based music writer, interviewed hundreds of Thomas’ colleagues, close friends, label operators, club owners, arrangers, and showbiz people from all over the places, mostly from Memphis though, to explain the man’s influence on blues, pop, rhythm’n’blues soul and funk.
-A high workload and successful career permitted to just a few.
+Matthew Ruddick, London-based music writer, interviewed hundreds of Thomas’ colleagues, close friends, label operators, club owners, arrangers, and showbiz people from all over the place, mostly from Memphis though, to explain the man’s influence on blues, pop, rhythm’n’blues soul and funk – a high workload and successful career permitted to just a few.
 In his case, a good ear and a sensibility for a dance beat, humor, African-American sensibility and a bright stage presence may have been the key, apart from being a very well-liked and generous person and an expert musician and music net worker.
 Besides, Rufus and his daughter Carla most of the time functioned as some soul/blues/funk “family business,” as both had their individual careers, but each provided important input (and promotion) to the other party.

 And his knowledge, his experience and expertise in the music trade were much appreciated by younger musicians, particularly as Stax Records, where Thomas for some time also functioned as some kind of connecting link/personality, whose advice and humor always were appreciated.
 In his case – an older gentleman musician “lecturing” to some young adult musicians – it was never a clash of generations, it seems.
 Rather it was experienced as “free advice” by an old pro.
 Then, in 1975 he cut his last 7” for the label.
 And naturally later went on to record for other companies.
 By that time, however, Stax had already folded more or less, due to problems with distributors, declining sales, bounced check payments to writers and musicians, and cases of fraud.